optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

 ### `nag_dfols`, `pounders`

-- Derivative free trust region method for nonlinear least-squares problems
+- Derivative free trust region method for nonlinear least-squares
 - Both beat bobyqa for least-squares problems!
-- `nag_dfols` is fastest and usually requires fewest criterion evaluations
+- `nag_dfols` is usually fastest
 - `nag_dfols` has advanced options to deal with noise
 - `pounders` can do criterion evaluations in parallel